Kepware Server V7

 If you need a new copy of the Hardware Key Certificate file, please logon to the My Kepware portal and select the Download Hardware Key Certificate link as shown below:

-Then enter the Hardware Key ID into the text field and select Download Support File:
+Then enter the Hardware Key ID using the code on the USB Dongle itself into the text field and select Download Support File:

 Software to Hardware Key Conversion